 Short Workshops Make Learning Easy

 The training is delivered in 38 short, focused lessons.
 This allows you to learn at your own pace and tackle the pursuit of Airmanship in small, bite-sized segments.

 25 Video Lessons:

 Many of the lessons in this series use images and graphics to support the training.
-The video workshops are viewed on your computer, iPad or smart phone through a newly designed and easy-to-use menu structure.
+The video workshops are viewed on your computer, iPad or smart phone through an easy-to-use menu structure.
 Just pick a topic you want to brush up on and press play.
 Our expert instructors get right to the point with simple explanations and practical advice.

 13 Audio Lessons:

 Some of these lessons are delivered as MP3 audio files that you can stream online with the click of a button – or download them onto your favorite mobile device.
 You can listen to these lessons in your car or while you work out and take advantage of idle down-time.

 You can also access a word-for-word transcript for all 38 video and audio workshops.
 They are provided in PDF format and can be printed for taking notes or following along with the material as it is being presented.

 Meet Your Instructors